cody-barker/portland-plant-list-vanilla-js/README.md

 **Sorting**

 Click on any of the column headers to sort the table alphanumerically based on that header.
-Find all the plants that prefer dry conditions, or all the plants that prefer moist or wet environments.
+Find all the plants that prefer dry conditions, or all the plants that prefer moist or wet environments, etc.

 **Submit a Plant to the List**